featbit/featbit-java-sdk/README.md

 EvalDetail<String> detail = states.getStringDetail("flag key", user, "Not Found");
 String value = states.getString("flag key", user, "Not Found");
 ```

+> If evaluation called before Java SDK client initialized, you set the wrong flag key/user for the evaluation or the related feature flag
+is not found SDK will return the default value you set. `EvalDetail` will explain the details of the latest evaluation including error raison.

 ### Offline Mode
 In some situations, you might want to stop making remote calls to FeatBit.
 Here is how: